Netflix/spectator/wiki/docs/Netflix-Integration.md

 ## Auto Plugin

+!!! warning
-> :warning: **Deprecated**: Use of AutoBindSingleton is generally discouraged.
+    **Deprecated**: Use of AutoBindSingleton is generally discouraged.
 It is recommended to use one of the other methods.

 If you are only interested in getting the GC logging, there is a library with an auto-bind singleton that can be used: